Neural Koopman prior for data assimilation: Background and related works

-where $\mathcal{D}$ is a chosen distance, such as a norm of the difference between two elements (restricted to dimensions on which $\Tilde{\mathbf{x}}$ is defined).
-In practice, when all terms are smooth, the cost can be minimised by gradient descent or related first order algorithms.
-The gradient can be obtained either analytically when tractable, or using automatic differentiation, as made easily accessible by modern computing frameworks, e.g. Pytorch.
+where $\mathcal{D}$ is a chosen discrepancy, such as a norm of the difference between two elements (restricted to times $t \in H$).
+Common examples of prior terms $\mathcal{R}(\mathbf{x})$ include smoothness priors, which favor the proximity between consecutive values of $\mathbf{x}$.
+Most of these priors can be interpreted in a bayesian sense~\cite{wikle2007bayesian}.
+In practice, when all terms vary smoothly, the cost can be minimised by gradient descent or related first order algorithms.
+The gradient can be obtained analytically when tractable, or using automatic differentiation, as made easily accessible by modern computing frameworks, e.g. Pytorch.

 Alternatively, one can restrain the search on a set of trajectories defined by a model $\mathcal{M}: \mathbf{x}_0\to \mathbf{x}$.
 In this case, one formulates a cost on the input of the model: